Data Processing Agreement — UK GDPR (DPA 2018)

 Service Agreement (UK)

-Create a comprehensive UK service agreement governed by the laws of England and Wales.
+Create a detailed UK service agreement governed by the laws of England and Wales.
 Covers the Consumer Rights Act 2015, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, UK GDPR, IR35, VAT, intellectual property, and confidentiality.
 Suitable for consultants, freelancers, agencies, and businesses of all sizes.

 GDPR Data Breach Notification Form (England & Wales)

-Create a comprehensive UK GDPR Data Breach Notification Form compliant with Articles 33 and 34 of the UK General Data Protection Regulation and Section 108 of the Data Protection Act 2018.
+Create a detailed UK GDPR Data Breach Notification Form compliant with Articles 33 and 34 of the UK General Data Protection Regulation and Section 108 of the Data Protection Act 2018.
 This template covers mandatory ICO notification within the 72-hour window, data subject communication obligations, breach classification (confidentiality, integrity, availability), categories of personal data affected, scale assessment, risk evaluation, remediation measures, and cross-border supervisory authority notifications under the NIS Regulations 2018.
 Suitable for data controllers of all sizes operating in England and Wales.
 Download as PDF or Word.